ioccc-src/mkiocccentry/dbg.md

 `__func__` is the name of the calling function, and thus is a good choice for a first argument.

-The `fmt` argument, is a printf-style format.
-If the format requires arguments, then such arguments may be given after the `fmt`.

-See `man 3 printf` for details on a printf format.

-For modern C compilers, the agreement between any `%` directives in `fmt`, and any arguments that may follow is checked by the format attribute facility.
-Thus having too many arguments, too few arguments, or arguments of the wrong type will result in compiler warnings.

 Special care is made in this function to restore the caller's original value of `errno` on return.